-We are pleased to attach our final audit results report, summarising the completion of the 21/22 audit for the forthcoming meeting of the Audit Committee.
+We are pleased to attach our audit results report, summarising the status of our audit for the forthcoming meeting of the Audit Committee.
+We will update the Audit Committee at its meeting scheduled for 15 Month 2023 on further progress to that date and explain the remaining steps to the issue of our final opinion.